 Set Effective Language Goals, the Right Way (Without The Overwhelm!)

-So instead of setting random goals and hoping for the best, let’s take a smarter approach—one that helps you stay motivated, track progress, and actually improve your English.
+So instead of setting random goals and hoping for the best, let’s create clear, achievable, and motivating goals — ones that help you see progress, stay consistent, and actually enjoy your English journey.

 Why Language Learners Struggle with Setting Goals